Strategic Positioning Attempts To Achieve Sustainable Competitive Advantage By

 1. Digital Transformation – Companies that embed data analytics, AI, and cloud computing into every layer of operation will outpace those that treat tech as an add‑on.

 2. Sustainability as a Differentiator – ESG commitments are no longer optional; they’re a competitive lever.
-Firms that integrate circular economy principles can tap into new revenue streams while mitigating regulatory risk.
+Firms that integrate circular economy principles can reach new revenue streams while mitigating regulatory risk.

 3. Talent as a Strategic Asset – Attracting, developing, and retaining talent that embodies the company’s core values ensures that strategy remains human‑centric, not just process‑centric.